datacamp/authoring/docs/courses/personas.md

 well.
 She misses being able to easily export the code so she can keep it with the slides.

-> I was surprised to see how immediately you had to code.
-From the get
+> I was surprised to see how you had to code from the get go.
+As a
-> go.
-As a chemist with no data science background, this made all the
+> chemist with no data science background, this made all the
 > difference in giving me confidence.

 **Is Uncertain About…**